Where to Stay in Tuscany

 If you’re looking for the tourist heart of Tuscany, you’ll find it in the city of Florence.
 Its Renaissance quarters are especially interesting, with sights like the Piazza della Signoria and the Cathedral of Santa Maria del Fiore.

-The city’s main claim to fame, aside from it being the cradle of the Renaissance, is its being foot-traffic friendly.
+The city’s main claim to fame, aside from being the cradle of the Renaissance, is being very walkable.
 There aren’t many cities in the world with as much history and examples of art within such a small area.
 So, you can literally drop off anywhere, head in any direction, and you’ll discover some of its best spots.

 If even the city’s small span isn’t enough for you, you can find the epicenter of Florence’s treasures at the Galleria degli Uffizi, located at Piazzale degli Uffizi 6.
 This museum has the world’s biggest collection of Renaissance art.
 There’s around 100 rooms spread across two floors, lined up chronologically from ancient Greek art to 18th-century pieces.